Going Underground - The Cave Elephants of Mount Elgon (Zoom or Live)

 About Stephen Powles

 Formerly a vet, I changed career to pursue a lifelong passion for wildlife, wildlife photography, filming and conservation.
-My material has made a number of TV appearances.
+My material has made several TV appearances.
 I have a keen interest in photographing and filming challenging wildlife subjects, many of which are in and close to my home.
-I have a special interest in otters, tawny owls, hedgehogs and hornets.
+My special interests are otters, tawny owls, hedgehogs, hornets and conservation generally.
+The talks that I give are informative but light-hearted and are lavishly illustrated with some remarkable photographic images and film sequences.
 I am based near Tiverton in Mid Devon.

 Send a message to the speaker